La Ville Lumière, The City Of Lights. Paris, the most visited city in the world and there is no argument as to why.

 Often visitors to Paris become overwhelmed with what to do and what to see, especially when you only have a few days.
 Sure, the highlights are easy, but what then?
 As with any city, we believe the best way is to go it alone.

-We recently spent four days in Paris and test drove the Paris Pass.
-We found it a great way to see Paris differently – on your own terms.
+We spent four days in Paris and test drove the Paris Pass.
+We found it’s easy to see Paris on your own terms.

 So what is the Paris Pass?

 The Paris Pass is a 3 card package made up of the Paris Attraction Card, the Paris Museum Card and the Paris Visite Travelcard.
 Combined, this gives you access to over 60 of Paris’ top attractions and unlimited free public transport.

-If you only have a short amount of time in the city, this is a very handy way to get the most from your time and save a couple of bucks.
+If you only have a short amount of time in the city, Paris Pass is a very handy way to get the most from your time and save a couple of bucks.
 You may even take in some attractions not otherwise considered.

-Obviously, over 60 attractions is inconceivable in a short time frame, possibly even on a 6-day pass, but it is in the sheer number of attractions available that makes it appealing, enabling you to tailor an itinerary to your own tastes and interests.
+Obviously, over 60 attractions are inconceivable in a short time frame, possibly even on a 6-day pass.
+However, it is in the sheer number of attractions available that makes it appealing, enabling you to tailor an itinerary to your own tastes and interests.

 Even if you only save a couple of bucks on all the attractions visited, you are already winning.
 Where we enjoyed the Paris Pass most was the priority access to main attractions and small group private tours we would not otherwise have taken.

 The Louvre, Eiffel Tower, Arc de Triomphe, Musee d’Orsay and of course, the magnificent Notre Dame to name a few.
 We whizzed past the queues at all the main attractions and at most museums with our priority access, leaving us time for indulging in some other experiences we had not considered.